-Why Parents Use Photos With Their Kids
+Why Parents Use Photos of Their Kids On Dating Sites

 Some reasons why parents decide to include photos of their kids or with their kids fall under two buckets – 1) limited photos (all photos are with their kids, family); 2) parents want to convey that their kids are the single most important thing in their lives.
 Let me address the second point first.
 It should be understood that as a parent, your kids are your number one priority – this should not only be obvious but go without stating.

 Now for the first point, it is completely normal to have few photos as a single parent or recently divorced parent.
-If the photos you have are limited, it’s fine to use a few photos with your kids but remember your first order should be focusing on selling yourself in your profile.
-If you must use photos with your kids, limit them, blur out faces however it is best to use mostly photos of yourself, with friends and family or engaging in activities.
+If the photos you have are limited, it’s fine to use a few photos of your kids but remember your first order should be focusing on selling yourself in your profile.
+If you must use photos of your kids, limit them, blur out faces however it is best to use mostly photos of yourself, with friends and family or engaging in activities.

-If you are on dating apps long enough, you will notice some rather ambiguous profiles on dating apps – people who post photos with nieces and nephews, folks who post photos with students or kids at orphanages, people who don’t caption their photos, users who don’t state whether they have kids in the drop down field and those etc.
+If you are on dating apps long enough, you will notice some rather ambiguous profiles on dating apps – people who post photos with nieces and nephews, folks who post photos with students or kids at orphanages, people who don’t caption their photos, users who don’t state whether they have kids in the drop-down field and those etc.

 One possible reason for this is user error – user quickly assembled profile and did not give these ambiguous details much thought (rare, but possible) and the second reason is most likely the case – those with kids don’t want to hurt their chances for matching with others (they think their kids to disqualify them from suitors).

 Parents, like all users on dating apps, should feel comfortable and confident in their own skin and lives.
 Honesty is the best policy here.
 This is particularly true if you are looking for something serious.
 Leaving information out about your kids might increase the chances someone thinks you are not looking for anything serious.

-Etiquette Around Kids and Your Dating Profile
+Online Dating Advice: Etiquette Around Kids and Your Dating Profile

 I recommend parents include a few details around their kids in their profiles.
 Mention you have kids, mention ages as well as how many you have.
 Some parents or even non parents prefer parents who have younger kids or those whose children are older.
 Being transparent is key here.
 Sharing information about your kids conveys your intention, life situation confidence in your situation.

 If you are hoping to hide your kids and then bring up this new piece of information several dates in, it can cause distrust and heartbreak.
 Be upfront and filter out folks right off the bat.
 Don’t waste your time playing games – you are a parent, your time is precious and you deserve someone who appreciates you for who you are.